 Moore added: “I think that was a fairly exceptional race and he beat two very good horses.
 There’s quite a headwind and it has been hard to make up ground today and yesterday.
 They made him work, but he picked them up well in the end.

 “It is the first time he has ever been asked a serious question so he was a bit unsure when he got the message, but he’s responded very well.
 I think there is some more improvement in him.”

-That improvement was not immediately forthcoming when he surrendered his unbeaten record on his latest start – finishing fourth in the Darley July Cup at Newmarket.
+That improvement was not immediately forthcoming when he surrendered his unbeaten record when fourth to Harry Angel in the Darley July Cup at Newmarket.
 “They are flesh and blood,” O’Brien observed.

 Caravaggio had won easily on his return at Naas in 2017, having won all four of his races as a two-year-old.
 He had picked up superbly to win the Coventry Stakes and then easily won the Group 1 Keeneland Phoenix Stakes at the Curragh.